-You can deploy the pre-trained model on Google Cloud Machine Learning Engine to provide an API service for inference.
+You can deploy the pre-trained model on AI Platform to provide an API service for inference.
 If you do, the web application sends an API request to detect objects in the uploaded image, instead of running the inference job locally.

 TensorFlow allows you to choose which platform to execute inference jobs on depending on your business needs.
 This flexibility shows the advantage of Google Cloud Platform and TensorFlow as an open platform for machine learning.

-You can use five pre-trained models with the Object Detection API.
+You can use the pre-trained models with the Object Detection API.
 They are trained with the COCO dataset and are capable of detecting general objects in 80 categories.